taujeng/burgerbomb/README.md

 - - [ ] Thinking of just adding a light brown for body, white header/footer
 - [ ]
 - [ ]

+# Ideas
+- [ ] When ordering a burger: cutout image of a burger.
+When you select the buns, then the cutout image w/ buns. ect.
+- - [ ] Take into account that user might deselect buns after selecting meat, so would need a picture for every possibility.
+- [ ] Alternatively, could have a carousel of classics (premades w names)